Targeted AdvertisingAd targeting gains customers for advertisers and at the same time gains revenue for publishers.

 It also is a partial answer to the dominance of online advertising by Google and Facebook with their ability to use contextual advertising (which also is a form of ad targeting).

-Online targeted advertising is the ability to reach consumers based on their demographic, geographic and other types of individual data.
+Online ad targeting is the ability to reach consumers based on their demographic, geographic and other types of individual data.

-Google’s DoubleClick ad-serving software provides the ability to target by geography and other characteristics.
+Google’s Ad Manager ad-serving software provides the ability to target by geography and other characteristics.

-“DoubleClick for Publishers targets users by their IP addresses.
-Geo-targeting by IP address is generally very precise and reliable,” Google document say.
+“(Ad Manager) targets users by their IP addresses.
+Geo-targeting by IP address is generally very precise and reliable,” a Google document says.

 But it can target demographically only by using data collected by the site, such as from user registrations.